maximebf/gousse.js/README.md

 ## Stores using gousse-store.js

-Stores are array of objects that you can observe and optionnaly persist in localStorage as JSON.
+Stores are array of objects that you can observe and optionnaly persist in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) as JSON.
+It makes use of the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.

 ```js
 const tasks = store([], 'tasks'); // persists the array under the key "tasks" in localStorage